Food Production

 Race and Gender of Producers

 Overall, the number of farmers declined in the 20th century, but this varies by racial group.
 The number of Asian and Hispanic or Latino/a/e farmers increased sharply, while the number of White, Black, and Native American farmers dropped.
-Black farmers experienced the largest decline, from a peak in 1920, when 14.3% of all farmers in the US were Black, to the 2022 Census of Agriculture, when 1.7% identified as Black.
-One contributing factor to loss of land among certain racial groups is the practice of passing land to descendants through heirs’ property, common among Black and Native American communities.
-In this arrangement, multiple descendants of a deceased farmer who did not leave a will may inherit land and then collectively own it without documented legal ownership.
-This can make those who inherit the land vulnerable to losing it.
-Individual heirs can force a sale of the entire parcel.
-This arrangement can also make it difficult to use land as collateral for obtaining credit or some forms of federal assistance.
-Lack of access to this financial assistance can also lead to loss of land.
+Black farmers experienced the largest decline, from a peak in 1920, when 14.3% of all farmers in the US were Black, to the 2022 Census of Agriculture, when 1.4%* identified as Black.

-Highlights: Across Central Texas, 89% of farmers and ranchers identify as White, though only 40% of neighbors in Texas identify this way and the range among Central Texas counties is 35-82%.
+Highlights: Across Central Texas, 89% of producers identify as White, and they operate 93% of farmland.
+At both the state and national levels, 95% of producers identify as White.
+These patterns differ from the overall population, in which approximately 40% of Texas residents identify as White, with county-level figures in Central Texas ranging from 35-82%.
 Central Texas farmers are slightly more racially and ethnically diverse than at the national level and at the Texas level, where 95% of all producers identify as White.
+As of 2022, Texas had more Black producers than any other state, though they represented only 3% of all producers in Texas.
 Notably, Freestone County has more Black farmers and ranchers than any other county in the U.S.: 19% of farmers are Black and 74% are White.
 The only other county with less than 80% of farmers identifying as White is Travis, at 78%.

 Filter data by county and year using the filters at right and below the charts.